Hari-durai/virtual-cricket-game/README.md

    python virtual_cricket_game.py
    ```

-3. The game window will open, showing the webcam feed with overlaid hand tracking.
+3. The game window will open, showing the webcam feed with overlaid body pose tracking.

-4. Hold your hand in front of the webcam, and the program will detect your hand's position.
+4. Hold your body in front of the webcam, and the program will detect your hand's position.

 5. Perform gestures to control the game:
    - Move your hand left or right to adjust the direction of the shot.